About La Paz

 La Paz features a great number of museums that exhibit the culture, history and people of Bolivia.
 The Mueseo Arqueologico de Tiwinaku is among the most important museums of the city.
 Learn about the Tiwanaku, Chiripa, Mollo and other different eastern cultures of Bolivia.
 The collection of exhibits, the oldest of La Paz, also display history from the Inca period.
-Furthermore, the Koka Museum features all the interesting stories about the coca leaf, coca and magic, and the importance of Koka in the different epochs of Bolivia.
+Furthermore, the Coca Museum features all the interesting stories about the coca leaf, coca and magic, and the importance of Coca in the different epochs of Bolivia.

 The Museo Nacional de Arte, the National Art Museum of La Paz, is one of the most prestigious museums in Latin America.
 Among other art treasures, the museum displays artwork by the most well-known painters from all across Bolivia.
 Another cultural attraction is the collection of the Museo Casa, one of the largest museums in all of the Central Latin American region.